Statement of Research Grant Policy & Procedure

 Any of the following conditions will render an applicant ineligible:

-- At the time of application, applicants with more than 12 months of cumulative postdoctoral experience in a research lab, or who are
+- At the time of application due date, applicants with more than 12 months of cumulative postdoctoral experience in a research lab, or

 - Applicants may not submit applications to both the "Chemical Sciences" and "Chemical Instrumentation" fellowships in a single program